e-mail

 • For the corporate clients, we decided to implement a search bar.
 This will allow users to quickly search for results and improve their workflow.

-• The dashboard contains three key performance indicators (KPIs).
+• The dashboardx contains three key performance indicators (KPIs).
 Network operators can quickly act upon the results by giving these KPIs a prominent position on the homepage.

 • Compressing and organizing data in a smart way, and only displaying the most important information on the dashboard, can improve the workflows of network operators and helpdesk operators.